ArduPilot/apm_planner/README.md

 	Has the unittests for qgc
 settings:
 	Parameter lists for alpha, bravo and charlie.
-	Data for stereo, waypoints and radio calibrartion.
+	Data for stereo, waypoints and radio calibration.
 src:
 	Code for QGCCore, audio output, configuration, waypoints, main and log compressor. apps - Code for mavlink generation and for a video application.